kapicorp/kapitan/docs/secrets.md

 When referencing your secret in the inventory during compile, you can use the following functions to automatically generate, encrypt and save your secret:

 - `randomstr` - Generates a random string.
 You can optionally pass the length you want i.e. `||randomstr:32`
+- `randomint` - Generates a random string.
+You can optionally pass the length you want i.e. `||randomint:32`
 - `base64` - base64 encodes your secret; to be used as a secondary function i.e. `||randomstr|base64`
 - `sha256` - sha256 hashes your secret; to be used as a secondary function i.e. `||randomstr|sha256`.
 You can optionally pass a salt i.e `||randomstr|sha256:salt` -> becomes `sha256("salt:<generated random string>")`
 - `reveal` - Decrypts a secret; to be used as a secondary function, useful for reuse of a secret like for different encodings i.e `||reveal:path/to/secret|base64`